dicksonorengo/desktop_app_simulation-and-modeling/README.md

 This repository contains source files for the work-in-progress

 The documentation are located in a separate repository

+To make things easier, we have published documentation in the /documentation folder of this repository.

 </br ></br ></br ></br ></br ></br ></br ></br ></br ></br ></br >